Visiting Scholar in German Studies

 The University of Colorado is one of the largest employers in Boulder County and offers an inspiring higher education environment and excellent benefits.
 Learn more about the University of Colorado by visiting https://www.cu.edu/cu-careers.

-PhD in related field, OR outstanding record of accomplishment in the arts, film, journalism, or literature required.
+PhD in related field, outstanding teaching and research record OR outstanding record of accomplishment in the arts, film, journalism, or literature required.

 If you have technical difficulties submitting application information, please contact the CU Careers help desk at 303-860-4200, extension 2 or email@example.com.
 All other job related inquiries should be directed to the posting contact for this posting.